senzacodici/docs/tutorial.md

 At the top of this file you have the standard imports.
 The packages that follow the `use` statement can be found as dependencies in `Cargo.toml`.
-All the imports involving serialization are used to bundle our code/storage so that it's ready for the blockchain.
+All the imports involving serialization are used to bundle the code/storage so that it's ready for the blockchain.

-> Note: that we're taking `env` from `near-sdk-rs`.
+> Note: The code takes `env` from `near-sdk-rs`.
 This will provide a similar concept to **context** as seen in other blockchains.
 (Example: the sender of a transaction, tokens sent, logging, etc.)